kubeflow/community/wgs/community-membership.md

 an [OWNERS] file (for repos using the bot).

 - member for at least 3 months
-- Primary reviewer for at least 3 PRs to the codebase
-- Reviewed or merged at least 5 substantial PRs to the codebase
+- Reviewer for or author of at least 5 substantial PRs to the codebase
 - Knowledgeable about the codebase
 - Sponsored by a subproject approver
   - With no objections from other approvers